hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

         });
 ```

-This loads the json database in a promise from our search url.
+This loads the json in a `Promise` from our search url.
 Then when that is successful it will load the data into `lunr`.

 ```js
 const searchContent = result.data;